Kim Kardashian sees rise in net worth as Skims is valued at USD 4 billion

 According to Forbes, Skims now accounts for around 75 per cent of Kim Kardashian’s overall net worth.

-Based on the recent valuation, Forbes reports that the media personality’s net worth has grown by around USD 500 million (INR 4,102 crore approx.).
+Based on the recent valuation, Forbes reports that the media personality’s net worth has grown by around USD 500 million.

 More about Skims valuation

-Co-founded with Jens Grede and Emma Grede, Kardashian’s Skims raised USD 270 million (INR 2,215 crore approx.) in a new funding round led by asset manager Wellington Management.
+Co-founded with Jens Grede and Emma Grede, Kardashian’s Skims raised USD 270 million in a new funding round led by asset manager Wellington Management.

-The NYT report says that the new funding has pushed the valuation of the company to USD 4 billion (INR 32,820 crore approx.).
+The NYT report says that the new funding has pushed the valuation of the company to USD 4 billion.

 “It has grown quickly, and we’re so proud of that,” Kardashian told the NYT.
 “We’ve had a really good flow of product launches.”

-Skims recorded sales of USD 2 million (INR 16 crore approx.) minutes after the launch of its official site in 2019.
+Skims recorded sales of USD 2 million minutes after the launch of its official site in 2019.
 Originally focused on shapewear, the brand soon added swimsuits and loungewear to its collection.

 Kardashian had announced the launch of her shapewear brand initially under the name Kimono in June 2019.
 But she had to change it to Skims within weeks following protests over cultural appropriation with the name, which referred to a traditional Japanese style of clothing.